 What can it transmit?
 Lone Star ticks can transmit erlichiosis, tularemia, and STARI (Southern Tick Associated Rash Illness).
-In addition, the bite of this tick may cause Alpha-gal syndrome, an allergic reaction to eating mammalian meat (beef, pork, venison, etc.)
+In addition, the bite of this tick may lead to development of a red meat allergy.

 The Deer Tick

 Scientific name: Ixodes scapularis (also commonly known as the blacklegged tick).